-Hysterectomy (the surgical removal of the uterus), is one of the most commonly performed operations in the United States.
-When both the body, or corpus, of the uterus along with the cervix are removed, this is referred to as a total hysterectomy.
+Hysterectomy (also known as uterus removal surgery), is one of the most commonly performed operations in the United States.
+When both the body or corpus, of the uterus along with the cervix are removed, this is referred to as a total hysterectomy.
 Most hysterectomies performed in the U.S. are of this kind.
 If the cervix is left behind, this is called a subtotal, or supracervical, hysterectomy.
 Subtotal hysterectomies are typically reserved for special circumstances where removal of the cervix would be either problematic or extremely difficult and would not alter the goal of the operation, but can also be performed due to patient or surgeon preference.
 If the fallopian tubes are also removed this is referred to as a salpingectomy, while the removal of ovaries is referred to as an oophorectomy.
-Call our office now at, (307) 682-4664, to schedule your consultation at our office in Gillette, WY.
+Call our office now at, (307) 682-4664, to schedule your consultation at our office and learn more about laparoscopic hysterectomy recovery in Gillette, WY.

 There are many reasons why a surgical hysterectomy may be recommended, including: